guerkchen/Git-Deploy/README.md

 #### GitHub

-You need to configure GitHub to notify your endpoint when the repository us updated.
+You need to configure GitHub to notify your endpoint when the repository is updated.

 In your repository, navigate to Settings &rarr; Webhooks &rarr; Add webhook, and use the following settings: